Prescribing monitored medicines

 • tramadol

-Before prescribing a monitored medicine, a relevant practitioner is required to check the QScript database.
-Relevant practitioners are listed in Part 1, Schedule 18 of the MPMR.
+Before prescribing a monitored medicine, a relevant practitioner is required to check QScript database (unless an exemption under Schedule 18, Part 1A of the MPMR applies).
+Relevant practitioners that must check QScript are specified in Schedule 18, Part 1 of the MPMR.

-When prescribing a monitored medicine, the prescriber must prescribe in accordance with the Departmental Standard Monitored Medicines (PDF 320 kB).
-Health practitioners can find guidance on how a prescriber may comply with the departmental standard Monitored Medicines in the Monitored Medicines Standard Companion Document (PDF 777 kB).
+When prescribing a monitored medicine, a prescriber must prescribe in accordance with the Departmental Standard Monitored Medicines (PDF 320 kB).

 Prescribing approved opioids